 Below are the steps to closing on a real estate property.
-Most of these are affected by public health concerns about COVID-19.
-The Realtor® association and individual attorneys, inspectors, lenders, and real estate offices are working to keep business going during times when we are restricted from face-to-face meetings.
+Most of these are affected by public health concerns about Covid19.
+The Realtor® association, and individual attorneys, inspectors, lenders, and real estate offices are working to keep business going during times when we are restricted from face-to-face meetings.

-Can you close while the seller can’t move out?
+Moving services: Can you close when the seller can’t move out?
 This one is not solved yet.
 A possible work-around is that the seller can get a “use and occupancy” until they can physically move.
 This is a contract that allows them to live in the property, for a fee, but does not give them the rights that tenants have.
 Then, when the seller is able to hire a mover, the seller moves out.
 To make this work, lenders will need increased flexibility about the new owner’s move-in date; normally, buyers are required by their lender to move in within a month or so or forfeit the owner-occupied interest rate.

-COVID-19 Impacts The Time for Performance may be extended by either Party by written notice for an Excused Delay which materially affects the Party’s ability to close or obtain financing.
-As used herein an Excused Delay shall mean a delay caused by an Act of God, declared state of emergency or public health emergency, pandemic (specifically including COVID-19), government-mandated quarantine, war, acts of terrorism, and/or order of government or civil or military authorities.
+COVID-19 Impacts.
+The Time for Performance may be extended by either Party by written notice for an Excused Delay which materially affects the Party’s ability to close or obtain financing.
+As used herein an Excused Delay shall mean a delay caused by an Act of God, declared state of emergency or public health emergency, pandemic (specifically including Covid-19), government-mandated quarantine, war, acts of terrorism, and/or order of government or civil or military authorities.
 Notwithstanding anything to the contrary contained in this Agreement, if the Time for Performance is extended, and if BUYER’S mortgage commitment or rate lock would expire prior to the expiration of said extension, then such extension shall continue, at BUYER’S option, only until the date of expiration of BUYER’S mortgage commitment or rate lock.
 BUYER may elect, at its sole option, to obtain an extension of its mortgage commitment or rate lock.
-Notwithstanding the foregoing, said Extension shall not exceed [insert number of days].
+Notwithstanding the foregoing, said Extension shall not exceed [insert number of days]. source

 MAR (Massachusetts Realtors®) wrote another version, here.